-Parental complaints, if any, are handled effectively through a three-stage process, (informal, formal and a hearing before a panel of three, one of whom is independent of the school).
+The school's complaints policy contains all the required elements.
+It allows for parental complaints, if any, to be handled through a three-stage process, (informal, formal and a hearing before a panel of three, one of whom is independent of the school).
 Each stage has clear time scales, and at the third stage the panel can make findings and recommendations which are communicated to the complainant.
-Records are kept appropriately, including of any action taken, whether or not a complaint is successful.
+Records of complaints are not kept appropriately, including of any action taken, whether or not a complaint is successful.

-The standard relating to the handling of complaints [paragraph 33] is met.
+The standard relating to the handling of complaints [paragraph 33] is not met.